Ashdof/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script, when executed deletes all files in the working directory that ends with the ~

 18. 102-tree Script
 This script creates multiple directories in a directory

+19. 103-commas Script
+When executed, this scripts lists all the files and directories of the current directory, separated by commas (,).